truelockmc/PC-Optimus/README.md

 Setup:
 -
 If your using the .py File:
--Download setup.bat and PC-Optimus.py in the newest Version https://github.com/truelockmc/PC-Optimus/releases
+-Download setup.bat, install_python.ps1 and PC-Optimus.py in the newest Version https://github.com/truelockmc/PC-Optimus/releases
 -run setup.bat (Automatically Installs Python if you havent already, and the Modules for you) -if you dont want to use setup.bat, do manually install Python and the Modules -run PCOptimus.py